Some remarks on Grothendieck pairs

 Let $\phi:\Lambda \hookrightarrow \Gamma$ be an embedding between two finitely generated residually finite groups.
 We say that $\phi$ is a {\bf Grothendieck pair} if the induced homomorphism between the profinite completions $\widehat \phi: \widehat \Lambda \to \widehat \Gamma$ is an isomorphism We say that a Grothendieck pair is {\bf trivial} if $\phi$ is an isomorphism, i.e., $\phi(\Lambda)=\Gamma$.

 Grothendieck pairs were introduced in \cite{Gr70} by Grothendieck.
-His paper became well-known because of a proposed question whether a Grothendieck pair of two finitely presented groups is always trivial.
+His paper became well-known because of a proposed question as to whether a Grothendieck pair of two finitely presented groups is always trivial.
 The first example of finitely generated non-trivial Grothendieck pairs were given by Platonov and Tavgen\textquotesingle\ \cite{PT86}.
-This has been following by many other constructions (\cite{BL00,Py04, KS23}), and eventually Bridson and Grunewald \cite{BG04} gave an example were both groups were finitely presented.
-Moreover, at that paper Grothendieck proposed another conjecture concerning the groups $\mathrm {cl}_A(\Gamma)$ which could lead to proving the main conjecture.
-But that one was also turned out to be wrong (see \cite{Lu79, LV19} for more details).
+This has been followed by many other constructions (\cite{BL00,Py04, KS23}), and eventually Bridson and Grunewald \cite{BG04} gave an example were both groups were finitely presented.
+Moreover, the paper of Grothendieck proposed another conjecture concerning the groups $\mathrm {cl}_A(\Gamma)$ which could lead to proving the main conjecture.
+However, this conjecture also turned out to be wrong (see \cite{Lu79, LV19} for more details).
 Much work to build more counterexamples has overshadowed some of Grothendieck's remarkable results obtained in his paper.
 In this article we want to revisit them and put them in the context of the recent ongoing work on profinite rigidity.